 In comparison to Moscow, apartments in St. Petersburg generate higher yields, especially smaller apartments.
 A 60 sq. m. apartment could yield up to 6.20%, while bigger-sized apartments could yield from 3.46% to 4.36%.
 Rents in the elite areas of St. Petersburg are cheaper than in Moscow, ranging from €18 (RUB 1,280) to €20 (RUB 1,422).

 All change in the tax laws!
 From January 1, 2014 the cadastral value of real estate has been used in calculating tax, replacing the inventory value approach.
 This may mean a higher tax and rent burden for buyers and renters, as cadastral values of many land plots may have exceeded their market values, given that the mass valuation criteria used for revaluation in 2012 did not take into account land characteristics.

-A tax rate of 0.1% will be imposed on real estate properties with cadastral value around RUB 300 million (US$ 8.6 million) or less from January 1, 2015, while residential properties with cadastral value worth higher than RUB 300 million will have tax rates ranging from 0.5% to 1%, according to Knight Frank.
+A tax rate of 0.1% has been imposed on real estate properties with cadastral value around RUB 300 million (US$ 8.6 million) or less since January 1, 2015, while residential properties with cadastral value higher than RUB 300 million have tax rates ranging from 0.5% to 1%, according to Knight Frank.

 Anxiety was also caused in 2013 by proposed new registration laws.
 The proposed legislation requires foreigners and Russians to register their permanent address after 90 days of changing address.